richdanis/ML4H/Project 2/Report.md

 We treat this problem as multi-class multi-label.
 First we preprocess the data using the same steps as for the sentiment analysis.
 Again we split the data into train (80%), validation(10%) and test(10%) set.
-Our idea is to use our fine-tuned BERT model from the sentiment analysis as pretrained model, since it is already trained on tweets.
+Our idea is to use our best performing fine-tuned BERT model from the sentiment analysis as pretrained model, since it is already trained on tweets.
 ```
 # load pretrained model
 model = AutoModelForSequenceClassification.from_pretrained("bert-base-uncased", \